 If it is not treated quickly and aggressively, persistent inflammation from psoriatic arthritis can lead to permanent joint and tissue damage, even becoming disabling.

 The cartilage covering both ends of the joint, which acts as a shock absorber, begins to wear away as a response to the inflammation, and the bones may start rubbing together.
 This can lead to joint deformities, shifting and possible erosion.
 Over time, the muscles, ligaments and tendons supporting the joint begin to weaken.
 The combination of these factors results in pain that can sometimes be severe and debilitating.

 Learning you have a chronic disease like psoriatic arthritis can be a shock.
 But with early treatment, a strong support system and a commitment to self-care, many patients are able to maintain a positive quality of life.

 If you are suffering from joint pain and would like to consult with us, please call us at 913-319-7600 for more information or expert recommendations on treatment.
-New patients and established patients with new conditions can make appointments anytime using our easy online scheduling tool.

 About the Author